 The amount of personal funds to cover souvenirs and personal travel will vary based on your shopping habits, off-program entertainment, personal spending habits, etc. We do not expect you will spend a lot on personal travel as you have limited opportunities to travel during the program due to a full calendar.
-Also, there is very limited time to travel after the program ends due to the start of spring semester at UWEC.
+There is time to travel after the program ends, but students will be responsible for their own expenses.